What is a Consignee for Shipping?

 What’s the Difference Between a Consignor and a Consignee?

-The consignee and consignor are fundamental roles within the logistics chain, ensuring that goods move from the point of origin to their final destination.
+The consignee and consignor are fundamental in the logistics chain, ensuring that goods move from the point of origin to their final destination.
 Understanding these roles can help clarify the responsibilities and liabilities involved in the shipping process.

 Related Terms